snusnu/substation/README.md

 wether invoking the action was successful or not.

-`Substation::Dispatcher` stores a mapping of action names to the actual objects implementing the action.
-Clients can use `Substation::Dispatcher#call(name, input, env)` to dispatch to any registered action.
+`Substation::Dispatcher` stores a mapping of action names to the actual objects implementing the action, as well as the application environment.
+Clients can use `Substation::Dispatcher#call(name, input)` to dispatch to any registered action.
 For example, a web application could map an http route to a specific action name and pass relevant http params on to the action.